 Addiction and Abuse

 Muscle relaxants can be addictive for some people.
 Taking them without a prescription, or taking more than your doctor has recommended, can increase your chances of becoming addicted.
+So can using them over a long period of time.

 Almost all cases of addiction and abuse are due to the drug carisoprodol (Soma), which is considered a schedule IV controlled substance.
 That’s because when the drug breaks down in your body, it produces a substance called meprobamate that acts like a tranquilizer.
 People who become addicted to carisoprodol sometimes abuse the drug because it makes them feel relaxed.